 When I was younger, I judged her quite harshly, thinking I would never do what she did, no matter the circumstances.
 But, if we were really honest and took a good look at our own lives I don't think any of us could stand.
 What did we do when we experienced the pain of unmet needs and unfulfilled longings?
 What did we do when we felt forgotten, overlooked, rejected, and betrayed?
 Maybe we didn't try to meet our needs with an act of prostitution or use the same type of deception Tamar did.
 But, I bet many of us have employed manipulation at some point to get what we wanted.
 Many of us have tried to fill longings with things that were never meant to satisfy.
 And, many of us have just simply numbed our longings and our desires and began to live life depressed and/or bitter.
 But isn't dealing with life these ways that are apart from our Creator, our Savior, our Provider forms of spiritual adultery?
 Isn't that just as wrong as what she did?

 I wish I could ask the Lord a thousand questions about Tamar's story.
 But, I know that what He wants us to learn from Tamar's story could be lost in too many details.
 Maybe God placed Tamar in Jesus lineage to show us He is the Redeemer of those who have felt like outsiders looking in.
 Maybe God put Tamar in Christ's family line so we would know He is the healer of those who feel forgotten and rejected.
-Maybe God placed her there to show us He is the lover of the unloved and the rescuer of the betrayed, the set aside, and the uninvited.
-Maybe He put her there to remind us He is even the Savior of those who take matters into their own hands, using deception and sin to try to find what only He could give.
+Maybe God placed her there to show us He is the lover of the unloved, the rescuer of the betrayed, the acknowledger of those who were set aside, and the host to those who felt uninvited.
+Maybe He put her there to remind us that Jesus is even Savior to those who take matters into their own hands, using deception and sin to try to find what only He could give.
 Maybe, God put Tamar in Christ's family line so we would know there is more to the story we are living than we see right now.

 Just as God placed Tamar into Jesus' story and into His family, by faith we have been placed into His story and into His family.
 Tamar reminds us of that that.
 You and I--we are loved, we are called by His name, we have been placed into His family, and our futile lives and be given significance.
 Jesus's family is a family full of broken, forgotten, loved-starved people just like Tamar, just like you, and just like me.
 It is a family full of people who are lavishly loved and in desperate need of God's grace.